Everyone knows our political system needs to be cleaned up.

 We make voting mandatory for everyone when we reform our political system.
 We make it easy by voting on the Internet.
 People would use their social security number or driver's license number to prevent voter fraud.
-If people don't vote, the penalty could be a fine or loss of your driver's license, or even jail time.
+If people don't vote, the penalty could be a fine or loss of your driver's license.

 The way it is now, the biggest hypocrites, liars, and best deal makers win.